 Distributed cloud (52%) is the leading emerging digital technology that enterprises in A/NZ have already deployed or plan on deploying in 2022, followed by AI (35%), edge computing (33%), secure access service edge (SASE) (27%) and 5G (27%).
 These technologies are a catalyst for business composability because they enable modular technology capabilities.

-Technologies set for the most significant decrease in investment by A/NZ CIOs and technology executives in 2022 include legacy infrastructure and data centre technologies (50%), application modernisation (22%) and enterprise resource planning (ERP) (11%).
+Technologies set for the most significant decrease in investment by A/NZ CIOs and technology executives in 2022 include legacy infrastructure and data center technologies (50%), application modernisation (22%) and enterprise resource planning (ERP) (11%).

 Digital Progress Continues

 In the 2021 Gartner CIO and technology executives survey, A/NZ survey respondents reported significant changes in digital channels to reach customers or citizens and demand for new digital services.